oppia/oppia-web-developer-docs/Troubleshooting.md

   1. Go to the `0.0.0.0:8000/cron` page.
   2. Locate the URL you want to trigger.
   3. Click on the `Run Now` button.

+### Not able to load http://localhost:8181/learn/math

+If you are not able to load the page `http://localhost:8181/learn/math` and you see an error `Error 404 - Page not found` then you can try the following steps:
+1. Check if the server is running by running `python -m scripts.start`.
+2. Assign yourself "Curriculum Admin" Role.
+    * Log in as a super-admin.
+    * Navigate to the `Admin` page.
+    * Click on the "Roles" tab.
+    * Assign the "Curriculum Admin" role to your user.
+3. Generate a New Math Classroom:
+    * Click on the "Activities" tab.
+    * Locate "Generate a dummy math classroom".
+    * Click on the "Generate Data" button.
+4. Navigate to the `http://localhost:8181/learn/math` page.

 ## Linux